Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Introduction

 Equivalently, for all admissible triples $(u,s,\rho)$, the representation $K(u,s,\rho, q)$ of $H$ has a unique nonzero simple quotient $L=L(u,s,\rho, q)$ such that $a(L)=a(\cc(u))$.
 That is, the Deligne-Langlands conjecture is true for $\HH|_{\bq=q}$. \item If $q$ is a root of the Poincar\'{e} polynomial of $\G$, then the Deligne-Langlands conjecture is false for the lowest cell.
 That is, if $u=\{1\}$, then every simple subquotient $L'$ of $K(u,s,\rho,q)$ has $a(L')<a(\cc_0)$. \end{enumerate} \end{theorem}

-By Theorem \ref{thm weaker version for general G}, the coefficients $a_{1,d}$ have poles at every root of $P_W$, for all distinguished involutions $d$ in the lowest two-sided cell $\cc_0$.
+By Theorem \ref{thm general G denominators}, the coefficients $a_{1,d}$ have poles at every root of $P_W$, for all distinguished involutions $d$ in the lowest two-sided cell $\cc_0$.
 On the other hand, as we show in Example \ref{ex less singular cell}, there do exist cells $\cc\neq\cc_0$ such that the coefficients $a_{x,w}$ are nonsingular at certain roots of $P_W$, for all $w\in\cc$ and $x\in\Waff$.
-We encode the hope that this is no accident as \begin{conj} Let $\tilde{W}$ be such that Conjecture \ref{conj general G denominators} holds, and let $q\in\C^\times$ be a root of $P_W$.
+We encode the hope that this is no accident as \begin{conj} Let $\tilde{W}$ be an affine Weyl group, and let $q\in\C^\times$ be a root of $P_W$.
 Let $\cc$ be a two-sided cell such that if $w\in\cc$, then $a_{x,w}$ does not have a pole at $\bq=q$ for any $x\in\Waff$.
 Let $u=u(\cc)$.
-Then every standard module $K(u,s,\rho,q)$ has a unique simple quotient $L=L(u,s,\rho, q)$ such that $a(L)=a(E)$, where $E$ is the simple $J$ module corresponding to $K(u,s,\rho,q)$, in the notation of \cite{affineIV}.
+Let $K(u,s,\rho)$ be a standard module in the notation of \cite{KLDeligneLanglands}.
+Then the module ${}^\dagger{}^*K(u,s,\rho,q)$ (see Definition \ref{dfn Goldman involution} (a), (b) and the discussion following Theorem \ref{BK nsp theorem}) has a unique simple quotient $L=L(u,s,\rho, q)$ such that $a(L)=a(E)$, where $E$ is the simple $J$ module corresponding via $\phi$ to $(u,s,\rho)$ under \cite[Thm.
+4.2]{affineIV}.
 Two such simple modules are isomorphic if and only if their corresponding triples are conjugate. \end{conj} Note that in type $\tilde{A}_n$, the number of two-sided cells grows as $e^{\sqrt{n}}$, whereas the number of subsets of roots of $P_W$ is $2^{n(n+1)/2}$.
 For example in type $\tilde{A}_1$, there is only one root of $P_W=\bq+1$, but there are two two-sided cells (and both are singular at $\bq=-1$.)
-The same holds for type $\tilde{C}_2$ considered in Section \ref{section Sp4 example}: all the cells are singular at all the roots of $P_{\tilde{C}_2}$, and likewise for $\tilde{G}_2$.
 However, already in type $\tilde{A}_3$, one can see from Theorem \ref{theorem fd(1) integral} that the two-sided cell corresponding to the partition $4=2+2$ is not singular at two of the roots of $P_{A_3}(\bq)=(1+\bq)(1+\bq+\bq^2)(1+\bq+\bq^2+\bq^3)$; see Example \ref{ex less singular cell}.